 Polestar is a car company founded by Volvo, but kept as a completely independent entity.
 So while Polestar can benefit from its founders safety technology and other resources, it's free to push the boundaries of electric vehicle performance and engineering.
 Polestar 2 is the company's first five-door electric car, with a great mix of looks and safety.

-Polestar 2 offers dual motor performance, alongside an EPA range of 233 miles per charge.
+Polestar 2 offers dual motor performance, alongside an EPA range of 270 miles per charg and a 0-60 time between 4.6 and seven seconds.
 It's not industry-leading, but it's still pretty impressive.
 Polestar also included an infotainment system based on Android Automotive OS, alongside self-cleaning headlights, a Harmon Kardon sound system, and Volvo's Pilot driver assistance system.
 That includes emergency braking and pedestrian detection, lane centering, and all the other bells and whistles you'd expect.

 It may not be the Mustang you were expecting, but Ford's Mustang Mach-E is still the first all-electric car Ford has built.
 The SUV design might put some people off, but Ford has added a solid mix of technology and performance.
 That includes a 15.5-inch touchscreen, CarPlay and Android Auto support, and a luxury interior that should keep everyone happy.